 The duty of care requires that a director act in good faith, with the care that an ordinarily prudent person would exercise under similar circumstances.
 Under this duty, a director must inform himself of, and disclose to shareholders, all material information reasonably available regarding a significant transaction.
 The duty of loyalty requires that a director act in a manner he reasonably believes to be in the best interests of the corporation.
 He must not use his corporate position for personal gain or advantage.
-This duty prohibits self-dealing by a director, officer or controlling shareholder and not shared by the shareholders generally.
+This duty prohibits self-dealing by a director and mandates that the best interest of the corporation and its shareholders take precedence over any interest possessed by a director, officer or controlling shareholder and not shared by the shareholders generally.
 In general, actions of a director are presumed to have been made on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the corporation.